-The Reviewer home workspace is the launch page for eResearch Animal Management.
-From the home workspace you can:
+Overview The Committee Reviewer Home workspace is the launch page for eRAM.
+From the Home workspace you can:

 Overview When a Facility Inspection Deficiency Action is completed by the responsible individual, it must be reviewed by each of the assigned Facility Inspector Reviewer(s) in eRAM.

 Overview The eResearch Animal Management (eRAM) system upgrade to 5.0 (framework version 9.0), effective May 22, 2021, brings a number of user interface changes and navigation improvements to the smartforms for projects including Applications/Protocols (PRO), Amendments (AME), Use Forms (USE), Controlled Substances (CSR), Action Items (ACT) and more.
 Note This overview depicts Animal Application/Protocol changes in the examples, unless otherwise noted.